gamemaker1/office-text-extractor/README.md

 - [`pdf-parse`](https://www.npmjs.com/package/pdf-parse), for parsing PDF files
 - [`xlsx`](https://www.npmjs.com/package/xlsx), for parsing MS Excel files

-A big thank you to the contributors of these projects.

 This module also uses:

 - [`xml2js`](https://www.npmjs.com/package/xml2js) - to convert the MS Office XML files into JSON